csmoe/mono-macro/README.md

 Mono macro
 ==================

-This crate provides the `#[mono]` macro to force a generic function to be monomorphizied with give types.
+This crate provides the `#[mono]` macro to force a generic function to be monomorphizied with given types.

 Pair with `share-generics` mode in rustc, this can result less code, for details see https://github.com/rust-lang/rust/pull/48779.